getify/Functional-Light-JS/ch9.md

 After the `x` condition is computed, either `foo(..)` or `bar(..)` will run, and in either case, the return value will be always be `return`ed back.
 That's PTC form.

-Binary recursion -- two (or more!) recursive calls are made -- can never be effective PTC as-is, because all the recursion has to be in tail call position to avoid the stack growth.
+Binary (or multiple) recursion -- as shown earlier, two (or more!) recursive calls made at each level -- can never be fully PTC as-is, because all the recursion has to be in tail call position to avoid the stack growth; at most, only one recursive call can appear in PTC position.

 Earlier, we showed an example of refactoring from binary recursion to mutual recursion.
 It may be possible to achieve PTC from a multiple-recursive algorithm by splitting each into separate function calls, where each is expressed respectively in PTC form.
+However, that type of intricate refactoring is highly dependendent on the scenario, and beyond the scope of what we can cover in this text.

 ## Rearranging Recursion